alexanderaleskin/telegram_django_bot/README.rst

 ``prechoice_fields_values`` as a ``@property`` function.

-Key logic of TelegaViewSet
+Key logic of TelegramViewSet
 ************************************************

-The main function of the class, which is selected the function for managing data by the request of the user,  is ``TelegaViewSet.dispatch``.
+The main function of the class, which is selected the function for managing data by the request of the user,  is ``TelegramViewSet.dispatch``.
 Let's analyze its logic in more detail:

 .. code-block:: python